Get E-Book

 console.log(body instanceof ReadableStream);

-The Web Streams API is the standard stream contract used by fetch and other web-compatible APIs.
-A ReadableStream has an internal queue, a source algorithm that supplies chunks, and reader objects that consume those chunks.
-A WritableStream has a sink algorithm and a writer.
-A TransformStream has a readable side and a writable side with transform logic between them.
+A ReadableStream has an internal queue and a source that supplies chunks.
+A WritableStream has a sink that receives chunks.
+A TransformStream has a writable side, a readable side, and transform logic between them.

 const first = await reader.read();